kojix2/chatgpt-cli/README.md

 %resume
 ```

-Load data from auto saved data file.
+Load data from auto-saved data file.
 We humans forget to save data.
 Therefore, the last session is automatically saved.

 ```
-%token(s)
+%tokens
 ```

 Total tokens used.
-You will see a more detailed number of TOKEN than is shown in the prompt.
+You will see a more detailed number of TOKENs than is shown in the prompt.
 Please note that chatgpt-cli does not have the ability to calculate the number of TOKENs.
 It only displays the ChatGPT response.
 Therefore, if any edits may have been made, it will be Unknown.

 ```
 %webapp